OSGeo/gdal/gdal/doc/source/drivers/raster/netcdf.rst

 The netCDF driver supports the :ref:`multidim_raster_data_model` for reading and creation operations.

+The :cpp:func:`GDALGroup::GetGroupNames` method supports the following options:

+- GROUP_BY=SAME_DIMENSION.
+If set, single-dimensional variables will be exposed as a "virtual" subgroup.
+This enables the user to get a clearer organization of variables, for example in datasets where variables belonging to different trajectories are indexed by different dimensions but mixed in the same netCDF group.

+The :cpp:func:`GDALGroup::OpenGroup` method supports the following options:

+- GROUP_BY=SAME_DIMENSION.
+See above description

 The :cpp:func:`GDALGroup::GetMDArrayNames` method supports the following options:

 - SHOW_ALL=YES/NO. Defaults to NO. If set to YES, all variables will be listed.